sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # Implementation and versions

 This document should match the iNav 1.2 (and later) and Multiwii 2.4 flight controller firmware.
 The messages described are implemented in mwp (Linux / FreeBSD / Windows (Cygwin,WSL)) and ezgui (Android) ground station applications. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
-The iNav configurator also supports the MSP standard for mission planning.
+The iNav configurator also supports (a subset of) the MSP standard for mission planning.

 # WayPoint / Action Attributes